 We understand a person’s resistance to filing tax returns and potentially paying tax or penalties to a country to which they have limited or no ties (with the exception of citizenship or a Green Card), especially if they have never lived in the United States.
-But it’s no longer in your favour to take a ‘head down’ approach and ignore the issue.
+But it’s no longer in your favor to take a ‘head down’ approach and ignore the issue.
 Since 2008, the IRS has increased its focus on U.S. citizens living abroad or U.S. residents holding (but not disclosing) assets outside of the United States.
-The U.S. Foreign Account Tax Compliance Act (FATCA) will soon require non-U.S. institutions around the world to identify, report and possibly withhold on any U.S. citizen or U.S. taxpayer accounts held at those institutions—which means ‘doing nothing’ is not an option for U.S. citizens who are not compliant on their tax and reporting obligations.
+The U.S. Foreign Account Tax Compliance Act (FATCA) requires most non-U.S. institutions around the world to identify, report and possibly withhold on any U.S. citizen or U.S. taxpayer accounts held at those institutions—which means ‘doing nothing’ is not an option for U.S. citizens who are not compliant on their tax and reporting obligations.
 Voluntary disclosure is always the preferred option—and one that allows for greater leniency on penalty application than being ‘caught’ by the IRS.

 My U.S.-based employer is sending me to Canada for five months.
 I live in the United States and my family will remain there while I’m away.
 My compensation during this time will be more than $20,000 USD.
 Are there any Canadian personal tax consequences I need to know about?

 This question needs to be looked at from two angles: your personal obligations and your employer’s obligations.